jbcoe/value_types/DRAFT.md

 }
 ```

-We don't propose adding a `emplace` as a non-member function to the C++ standard
+We do not propose adding a `emplace` as a non-member function to the C++ standard
 libary as part of this proposal.

 ### Design for polymorphic types